AlienX77-cmd/AlienX77-cmd/README.md

 - Fourth Year Computer Engineering Student
 - Braingasm and Investment Analysis Addiction

+"You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.
+You are able to say to yourself, 'I lived through this horror.
+I can take the next thing that comes along.'
+You must do the thing you think you cannot do."
+— Eleanor Roosevelt
 <!--
 **AlienX77-cmd/AlienX77-cmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.